SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This is one of the aquariums in the SF Bay Area that isn't located in the city.
 It is across the bay in the quaint little town of Alameda.
 It has been in operation for over 40 years and yet is still a hidden gem and worth visiting when you are on your trip to San Francisco.

-An hour and a half south of San Francisco, you will find the gorgeous town of Santa Cruz which is home to the Seymore Marine Discovery Center.
+About 1.5 hours south of San Francisco, you will find the gorgeous town of Santa Cruz which is home to the Seymour Marine Discovery Center.

 6. The Marine Mammal Center (Sausalito)